Carreau/ipython-wiki/Dev:-Releasing-IPython.md

 This makes the tarballs, zipfiles, and wheels.
 It posts them to archive.ipython.org and registers the release with PyPI.

-This will require that you have current wheel, Python 3.4 and Python 2.7, and an appropriate version of LESS.
+This will require that you have current wheel, Python 3.4 and Python 2.7.

-# 6. Publish updated docs

-Make sure you have all the dependencies, otherwise parts of the API documentation can't be built.
-Sphinx should warn you if imports fail.

-For this we are now using GitHub pages:

-    cd docs
-    VERSION=[MAJOR_VERSION_ONLY] make gh-pages

-- (If new major release) Update the `stable` symlink to point to the released version.
-- Check that the output makes sense
-- Run `git push` to update the public version of the docs on gh-pages.

 # 7. Update the IPython website